-In New Zealand during 1988-2005, total, neonatal and post-neonatal mortality rates all declined, with the most rapid declines occurring in the early-mid 1990s.
+In New Zealand during 1990-2005, total, neonatal and post-neonatal mortality rates all declined, with the most rapid declines occurring in the early-mid 1990s.
 Since 1998-99, total and neonatal mortality rates have become static.
 During 1996-2005, post-neonatal mortality was consistently higher for Māori > Pacific > European and Asian infants, while neonatal mortality was higher for Māori and Pacific > European and Asian infants.
 While all ethnic groups saw declines in post-neonatal mortality during this period, ethnic trends in neonatal mortality were less consistent.

-In Auckland DHB during this period, post-neonatal and total infant mortality declined, while trends in neonatal mortality were more difficult to interpret.
-For the majority of this period, post-neonatal mortality was lower than the NZ average, while neonatal mortality was similar / higher.
-During 2001-2005, extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SIDU was the leading cause of post-neonatal mortality.
+In Otago during 1990-2005, while small numbers make precise interpretation of trends difficult, total, neonatal and post-neonatal mortality all exhibited a general downward trend.
+For the majority of this period, post-neonatal mortality was lower than the New Zealand average.
+During 2001-2005, extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SUDI and congenital anomalies were the leading causes of post-neonatal mortality.